9 3/4 As Improper Fraction

 Q: What if the numerator and denominator are the same in an improper fraction?

 A: If the numerator and denominator are the same, the improper fraction is equal to 1.
-For example, 4/4 = 1.
+To give you an idea, 4/4 = 1.

 Q: Can I convert a decimal number into an improper fraction?

 A: Yes, you can.
-First, convert the decimal into a fraction, then simplify the fraction to its lowest terms if possible, and finally, convert that fraction into an improper fraction if needed.
-For example, 2.75 can be written as 275/100, simplified to 11/4 (an improper fraction).
+Practically speaking, first, convert the decimal into a fraction, then simplify the fraction to its lowest terms if possible, and finally, convert that fraction into an improper fraction if needed.
+As an example, 2.75 can be written as 275/100, simplified to 11/4 (an improper fraction).

 Q: Is there a quicker method for converting larger mixed numbers?